⚠️ In immediate danger? Call 999 or go to A&E.

 Men sitting together in a relaxed peer support group setting, showing community, connection, and mental health support for men in the UK.

-Across the UK, local and online men’s groups are creating safe spaces to connect, talk, walk, or simply listen.
-Whether you’re looking for peer-to-peer discussions, sport-based meet-ups, or community-led sessions, our group map helps you explore what’s nearby.
-Joining a group can build connection, confidence, and a sense of belonging — one conversation at a time.
+Across the UK, local and online men’s groups offer different ways to connect, talk, walk, listen, or spend time with others who may understand.
+Whether you’re looking for peer-to-peer discussions, activity-based meet-ups, or community-led sessions, our men's group directory helps you explore public-facing options nearby and online.

 Man sitting by a window using his phone in warm morning light, representing reaching out for emotional support and online mental health resources.